Ratnakar Chaini

-Ratnakar Chaini (25 Aug 1945 – 18 April 2020) was an Indian writer and academician.
+Ratnakar Chaini (25 Aug 1945 – 18 April 2020) was an Indian writer and academic.
 He was known for his works in Odia.
 Born in Cuttack, he served as the president of "Sanskar Bharti", and as president of the Utkal Sahitya Samaj in 2010.
 Some of his notable writings are Santha Kabi Achyutananda, Niraba Kolahala, Kabi Gopalkrushna, Asha brundabana, Achyatananda gitabali, Ajira galpa, Surjyastra upabana, and Kaha Lalita.